Skxxtz/sherlock/README.md

     (Make sure to replace the filename if the version number is different.)
 <br><br>

-#### <ins>Nix Flake</ins>
+#### <ins>Nix</ins>

+Sherlock is available in `nixpkgs/unstable` as `sherlock-launcher`.
+If you're installing it as a standalone package you'll need to do the [config setup](#config-setup) yourself.

-Add `sherlock.url = "github:Skxxtz/sherlock";` to the `inputs` of `flake.nix`.
-Sherlock can be installed either as a standalone package; or managed with `home-manager`, which both installs and generates configuration files.
+If you're on a flakes-enabled nix system, you can add `sherlock.url = "github:Skxxtz/sherlock";` to the `inputs` of `flake.nix`.
+The sherlock flake can be installed either as a standalone package; or managed with `home-manager`, which both installs and generates configuration files.

 To install the standalone package, add `sherlock.packages.${pkgs.system}.default` to `environment.systemPackages`.
 You will need to create the configuration files yourself, see below.

-For `home-manager` enabled systems, use the `sherlock.homeManagerModules.default` output of the imported flake.
+For `home-manager` enabled systems, use the `sherlock.homeManagerModules.default`/`sherlock.homeModules.default` output of the imported flake.
 An example can be found [here](https://github.com/Vanta1/dots/blob/2888dd05bbba8866f77da4d6fbd9de0122ea7a2b/home/programs/sherlock.nix).

 ### 3. Post Installation